-- Papers containing confidential contents must be destroyed using a shredder.
-Alternatively, disposal can also be carried out centrally via a service provider. - (2) University regulations must be observed when the disposal is carried out via a service provider.
+- (2) Data storage devices that need to be discarded or are defective must be rendered completely illegible if they contain or have contained sensitive data. - (3) Papers with confidential content must be destroyed using a document shredder that meets the protection requirements.
+Alternatively, disposal can also be carried out centrally via a service provider. - (4) University regulations must be observed when the disposal is carried out via a service provider. - (5) More information can be obtained from the following authorities: GWDG, the Information Technology division of the UMG, the IT department of the University administration, the Data Protection Officer of the UMG.